cdg66/ExAce/README.md

 ![stackup](/doc/stackup.png)

-The recommended stackup is the JLC08081H-1080A at JLCPCB but can be done at any other pcb manufacturer.
+The recommended stack up is the JLC08081H-1080A at JLCPCB but can be done at any other PCB manufacturer.

 ---